Legal Aid Lawyer Toronto

 If you exceed the financial limit, you may still qualify under either a contribution agreement or a lien.
 A contribution agreement is a loan by LAO to you to assist in retaining a lawyer.
 You will be required to pay that money back in monthly installments.
 The amount you will be required to pay back per month would be determined by your gross family income.
 If you own property and exceed the financial limit, then you may still qualify if you agree to put a lien on your property: when you sell your property, legal aid will be a creditor and will take a portion of the proceeds of the sale of your property to cover the costs of the certificate.

-Facing criminal charges can be one of the most stressful things that ever happens to a person in their lifetime.
+Facing criminal charges can be one of the most stressful things that can ever happen to a person in their lifetime.
 In addition to the fact that you may be facing a harsh criminal sentence, there is also the fact that one does not tend to understand the legal process- especially when it is happening to them personally.
 Another source of anxiety with the criminal process is the fact that you may not be able to afford a lawyer at the time where you most certainly need one.
 If you find yourself in this situation and feel that you meet the criteria, then please call Legal Aid.
-If you are granted a certificate, our legal aid lawyers at Caramanna Friedberg will gladly accept and acknowledge it – location permitting - and then get right to work so that you can obtain the best possible result for your case.
+If you are granted a certificate, our legal aid lawyers at Caramanna Friedberg will gladly accept and acknowledge it – location permitting - and then get right to work so that you can obtain the best possible result for your legal aid cases in Toronto.

-To discuss more, get in touch with us.
+To discuss more of our legal servcies, get in touch with us.